dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< /notice >}}

+You may wonder, this sounds too good to be true!

+*What's the caveat*?

+Good question!

+With sparsification, you can expect a slight loss in accuracy depending on the degree of sparsification.
+Highly sparse models are usually less accurate than the original model but gains significant boost in speed and latency.

+With the recipes from SparseML, the loss of accuracy ranges from 2% to 6%.
+In other words the *recovery* is 94% to 98% compared to the performance of the original model.
+But the gains in speed are phenomenal and range from 2x to 10x faster!

+In most situations, this is not a big deal.
+If the accuracy loss is something you can tolerate, then let's sparsify some models already! 🤏.

 #### ☝️ One-Shot
 The one-shot method is the easiest way to sparsify an existing model as it doesn't require re-training.